blake-lucas/BakeOS/README.md

     - If you've never used an image-based Linux before just use your computer normally
     - Don't overthink it, just shut your computer off when you're not using it

-### Future Features

-These are currently unimplemented ideas that we plan on adding:

-- Provide a `:lts` tag derived from CentOS Stream for a more enterprise-like cadence
-- [Firecracker](https://github.com/firecracker-microvm/firecracker) - help wanted with this!

 ### Applications

 - Mozilla Firefox, Mozilla Thunderbird, Extension Manager, Libreoffice, Pika Backup, FontDownloader, Flatseal, and the Celluloid Media Player